 (Compiled from Nutrition and Physical Degeneration by Weston A. Price, DDS)

-A comparison of primitive groups which have shown a high immunity to dental caries and freedom from degenerative processes with the diets of modernized groups who have forsaken their native diets for the foods of commerce consisting largely of white flour products, sugar, polished rice, jams, canned goods and vegetable fats resulting in loss of this immunity to dental caries and in loss of freedom from degenerative processes.
-(Figures give the number of times the amount of minerals and vitamins which are found in primitive diets compared with modernized diets.)
+A comparison of indigenous groups which have shown a high immunity to dental caries and freedom from degenerative processes with the diets of modernized groups who have forsaken their native diets for the foods of commerce consisting largely of white flour products, sugar, polished rice, jams, canned goods and vegetable fats resulting in loss of this immunity to dental caries and in loss of freedom from degenerative processes.
+(Figures give the number of times the amount of minerals and vitamins which are found in indigenous diets compared with modernized diets.)

 |Ca||P||Fe||Mg||Cu||I||Fat Soluble||Water Soluble|